Eunice Kanenstenhawi Williams: Later life

 When John Williams was ransomed and freed about three years later, he wanted to have Eunice reunited with him.
 The French told an intermediary it was impossible because the Mohawks who adopted her "would as soon part with their hearts as the child."
 The French government would not generally interfere when the Mohawk adopted captives, even if they were European.
 He managed to retrieve his other children, who returned to live in Massachusetts.

 Eunice became fully assimilated into Mohawk culture, and at 16 married a 25-year-old Mohawk man, François-Xavier Arosen.
 They had three children together.
 Nonetheless, Rev. Williams, succeeded by his son Stephen, continued through the years to try to ransom and later persuade Eunice to rejoin her New England family.

-Eunice, called Kanenstenhawi as an adult Mohawk, eventually visited New England in 1741, after her father had died.
+Eunice, called Kanenstenhawi ("She who brings corn") as an adult Mohawk, eventually visited New England in 1741, after her father had died.
 Her brother Stephen had kept in touch with her.
 When Eunice and her husband went to Massachusetts, it was with a guide and interpreter, as they spoke only Mohawk and French.
 She made two more visits to her Williams family, bringing her children with her and one year staying for an extended period through the winter.